 How Much do Surrogates Make?

-The typical surrogate mother makes $50,000 to $70,000 for a surrogacy journey in the United States.
+SENSIBLE surrogates earn $40,000 to $60,000 for a surrogacy journey in the United States.
 The total surrogate’s pay is separated into “Base Salary” and “Benefits”.
-Benefits usually include a monthly living stipend, maternity clothes, and fees for invasive medical procedures.
+Benefits usually include a monthly living stipend, maternity clothes, and fees for basic fertility treatments.

-A typical surrogate mother in the United States makes from $30,000 to $40,000 in a “Base Salary”, which is often paid in monthly installments.
-She also gets paid another $5,000 to $10,000 USD in various benefits.
+A typical surrogate mother in the United States makes from $30,000 to $50,000 as a “Base Salary” plus another $5,000 to $10,000 in various benefits.
 Surrogates also be reimbursed for expenses like clothes, transportation, lost wages, household expenses, and more.

-Your surrogacy agent may tell you that compensation is just $35,000 USD, but you also need to calculate the cost of benefits.
-Benefits are not optional — some are required by law, and others have become expected expenses.
+Your surrogacy agent may describe compensation as just $35,000 USD, but you should also add the cost of benefits.
+Benefits are not optional — some are required by law and others have become expected expenses.
 All are part of a comprehensive compensation package that each US surrogate will negotiate with the Intended parents or her agency.

-The list below is a common benefits package offered to a surrogate mother.
-These benefits are not optional in a competitive contract, but the amounts may be negotiated.
+The list below is a common benefits package offered to SENSIBLE surrogate mothers.
+These benefits are almost always includes, but the amounts may be negotiated.

 - In addition to her total compensation, surrogates are given money each month to cover the expenses of “being pregnant”.
 An average monthly allowance is $200 to $300 in the US.